turning biomass into value...

 The Principles in Mercurius are made up of a mix of seasoned professionals.

 Karl Seck, President and CEO

 Karl has spent most of his career in the petroleum refining field as a process engineer.
 He has held design, techinical services, optimization, and operations management positions with three oil companies.
 Karl started his own process consulting service 8 years ago.
 He received a BS Degree in Chemical Engineering from the University of Kansas.
 LinkedIn Profile.

 Michael has started-up and run successful companies in Japan and Australia.
 He has a degree in International Finance from Oregon State and a Masters in International Marketing from University of Technology, Sydney.
 LinkedIn Profile.

 Knud has 25+ years of international business development experience.
 He has a BSC from the Danish Technical University.

-Pete Kitzman, VP of Operations and Strategic Development
+Pete Kitzman, VP of Strategic Partnerships and Risk Management

 Pete has over 30 years of experience in risk management, strategic project management, biofuel co-product development and agriculture production.
 He has a BS in Agriculture from Iowa State University

 Mercurius is fortunate to have a distinguished Board of Advisors.